-With the results of your business diagnostic to inspire and guide you, it’s time to decide how much of what you think is possible to achieve to expect during this next year.
-When you think about goal setting versus budgeting, it’s important to recognize a few key differences.
-You want your goals to stretch your team and be beyond what you know how to capture.
+With the results of your business diagnostic to inspire and guide you, it’s time to think about goal setting versus budgeting.
+It’s important to recognize a few key differences.
+You want your goals to stretch your team and go beyond what you know how to capture.
 Your budget, on the other hand, should be conservative and based on actions you have confidence in achieving.

 Plan Strategy Sessions